 - Lameness or weakness of the back legs,

 - Muscle spasms,

 - And loss of appetite.

-There are actually two types of IVDD in dogs.
-The first, which we have explored above, tends to affect only dogs with dwarfism.
+There are two types of IVDD in dogs.
+The first, explored above, tends to affect only dogs with dwarfism.
 The second is rarer and can affect bigger dogs later on in life.
-This second variant is the degenerative kind and is the reason that not all of the dogs on this list are tiny!
+This second variant is degenerative, and that is why not all of the dogs on this list are tiny!

 Treatment Options for IVDD in Dogs

-For those dogs who are suffering chronic pain, extreme appetite loss or other, specifically acute symptoms may be in large amounts of pain.
+Typically, your Veterinary surgeon will want to start your dog’s treatment by prescribing various anti-inflammatory drugs.
+These will help isolate the swelling between the Vertebra and allow your dog to heal.
+However, dogs suffering chronic pain, extreme appetite loss, or other, specifically acute symptoms may be in large amounts of pain.
 It is at these times that your vet will consider surgery.

 Which brings us to…

 We want to remind folks that we at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
 We are all a bunch of folks passionate about animals and only want what’s best for them.
 If you feel your pet may have intervertebral disc disease (or any other health issue), you’ll want to have them checked out by a vet ASAP!